pbraun9/rrr/README.md

 _In case you're somehow unhappy with pkgsrc and slackbuilds_

-I use this to build a few production daemons from source, so I am sure I get the latest version, and eventually faster than the binary package updates get released.
-Note the main trick here is to link everything against the latest version of OpenSSL or LibreSSL which lives into `/usr/local/ssl`.
-Usually `./configure --with-ssl=/usr/local` makes it.

-Works best on NetBSD and Slackware Linux (in case you're somehow unhappy with pkgsrc and slackbuilds)
+I use this to build a few production daemons from source, so I am sure I get the latest version, whatever vendor's package is currently available for it.
+Also note the main trick here is to link everything against the latest version of OpenSSL or LibreSSL into `/usr/local/`, no matter if the base system already has an older version of it.
+Works best on NetBSD and Slackware Linux.

 ## Requirements